Made from Alabama botanicals. Distilled here. Available in season.

 Scalp and hair

-Cedar and wax myrtle are particularly well suited.
+Cedar, rosemary, and wax myrtle are particularly well suited.
 Apply to scalp between washes or use as a finishing mist.

-Space and ritual
+Space and atmosphere

 Clean material.
 Pollution-free.
 No exceptions.